 The District Today

-Today the District is an independent fire district serving an area of approximately twenty-five square miles including the City of Hercules with a population of about 25,500 and the Town of Rodeo with a population of about 8,500 in the unincorporated area of Contra Costa County.
+Today the District is an independent fire district serving an area of approximately thirty-two square miles including the City of Hercules with a population of about 25,500 and the Town of Rodeo with a population of about 8,500 in the unincorporated area of Contra Costa County.
 The District contains a major oil refinery (Phillips 66), numerous underground fuel pipelines, two major rail lines and the I-80 Freeway.
 It is governed by a five-member locally elected Board of Directors and derives its principal funding from normal property taxes, a benefit assessment that was enacted by the Board in 1989 and Measure O, enacted by the voters of the District in 2016.
 The District’s revenue is fixed according to the assessed valuation of the properties within the District’s boundaries.